UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/05/index.md

 ## `await` keyword

-After setting the timer, our main function would need to wait until the alarm fires after 200 ms. Instead of just waiting and blocking the current and *only* thread of execution, it could do another action in the meantime.
+After setting the timer, our `main` function would need to wait until the alarm fires after 200 ms. Instead of just waiting and blocking the current and *only* thread of execution, it could allow the thread to do another action in the meantime.
 This is where the `await` keyword comes into play.
-When using `.await` inside of an asynchronous function, we are telling the MCU that this action might take more time to finish, so *do something else* until it's ready.
-Basically, the execution flow of the asynchronous function function is halted exactly where `.await` is used, and the MCU starts running another task.
+When using `.await` inside of an asynchronous function, we are telling a third party (called the **executor**, detailed later) that this action might take more time to finish, so *do something else* until it's ready.
+Basically, the execution flow of the asynchronous function function is halted exactly where `.await` is used, and the executor starts running another task.
 In our case, it would halt the main function while waiting for the alarm to go off and it could start running the code inside the `button_pressed` task.
 ```rust
 loop {
     info!("waiting for button press");
     button.wait_for_falling_edge().await;
 }
 ```
-We can see that here, we also use the `wait_for_falling_edge` function asynchronously, meaning that until we get a signal that a button has been pressed, the MCU can decide to do other stuff.
+We can see that here, we also use the `wait_for_falling_edge` function asynchronously, meaning that until we get a signal that a button has been pressed, the executor can decide to do other stuff.
 If it has nothing else to do, it goes to sleep, until it receives a signal that either the button has been pressed, or the timer has run out.
 Then, it will resume execution of the function where the action has completed.
 When the button is pressed the execution flow will resume inside of the `button_pressed` task, until it is interrupted by the next `.await` in that function.
 If the timer runs out before the `button_pressed` task execution reaches the next `.await`, the resuming of the `main` function will delayed until the `button_pressed` task `.await`s.
 This method of development allows our programs to run seemingly "in parallel", without the need of multiple threads.
 Each task *voluntarily* pauses its execution and passes control over to whatever other task needs it.
 This means that it's the task's business to allow other tasks to run while it's idly waiting for something to happen on its end.
 :::note